OpenMaze-Experiment-Design/OpenMaze-Unity-Project/README.md

 ### Prerequisites
 - Unity 2019.x or above.
-- Your PC must meet the minimum requirements to run Unity, found [here](https://unity3d.com/unity/system-requirements).
+- Your PC must meet the [minimum requirements to run Unity](https://docs.unity3d.com/Manual/system-requirements.html).
 - OpenMaze has been extensively tested on Mac OSX and Windows 10; however, the project should still behave normally on most Linux distros.